Blue staining in sinks indicates copper pipe corrosion

 Copper pipes are generally regarded as safe, but if the water sits inside them for too long, the mineral may begin to dissolve.
 This causes the blue-green stains that you see in a light-colored sink.
 Another tip-off that your drinking water has too much copper in it is that it will taste a little bit metallic.

-Using an under-the-counter filter can be a start for people who want fresher tasting water, but until you know what is wrong with your well water system, it's not a good idea to buy a filter and consider the problem fixed.
-Blue stains in sink from well water can represent a significant problem.
-Copper in excess amounts, can be extremely dangerous to human health and completely ruin your copper pipes.
+Using an under-the-counter filter can be a start for people who want fresher-tasting water, but until you know what is wrong with your well water system, it's not a good idea to buy a filter and consider the problem fixed.
+Blue stains in the sink from well water can represent a significant problem.
+Copper in excess amounts can be extremely dangerous to human health and completely ruin your copper pipes.
 This can end up causing very expensive re-piping.

 First, you should have your water professionally tested.
 Your next step should be to treat it appropriately.
 If your water is low in pH (acid) this is very simple to fix with a calcite acid neutralizer.

-Check for pH, hardness, alkalinity, temperature, and total dissolved solids, and calculate LSI (Langelier Saturation Index) to see if the water is aggressive or corrosive.
+Check for pH, hardness, alkalinity, temperature, and total dissolved solids, and calculate the LSI (Langelier Saturation Index) to determine whether the water is aggressive or corrosive.

-Cut out sections of the copper piping, cut them in half, and inspect the type of corrosion present and for signs of poor workmanship by the installers.
-Replace copper pipe if necessary.
+Cut sections of the copper piping out, cut them in half, and inspect for the type of corrosion present and signs of poor workmanship by the installers.
+If necessary, replace the copper pipe.

-Install a calcite neutralizer tank, to raise the pH to 7.2 to 8.0 to correct for low pH and increase the alkalinity in the water.
+Install a calcite neutralizer tank to raise the pH to 7.2 to 8.0, correct for low pH, and increase the water's alkalinity.

 Set up a phosphate feeder before the copper piping.
-Phosphate can coat the piping and reduce corrosion effects by coating the interior surfaces of the piping with food-grade phosphate, causing an insulation surface to be built up
+Phosphate can coat the piping and reduce corrosion effects by coating the interior surfaces of the piping with food-grade phosphate, causing an insulation surface to build up

-In case of high total dissolved solids (over 1000 ppm) install a whole house reverse osmosis system, followed by a calcite neutralizer.
+If total dissolved solids are high (over 1000 ppm), install a whole house reverse osmosis system, followed by a calcite neutralizer.

 Get a good home test kit with copper tests so you can do your own testing at home.

 On Well Water?
-The first task you should do, if you take your water from a private well, is to get an accurate water analysis.
-The water analysis should be for pH, total hardness, alkalinity, total dissolved solids, iron, manganese, nitrate, chloride, sulfate, and copper.
-Measure temperature as well.
+If you take your water from a private well, the first task you should do is to get an accurate water analysis.
+The analysis should include pH, total hardness, alkalinity, total dissolved solids, iron, manganese, nitrate, chloride, sulfate, and copper.
+You should also measure temperature.

 If your daily habits are leaving behind blue stains in the sink from well water, you should act now to ensure that copper buildup or improper water conditions do not become a problem for your family.